OmniBrew/sw5e-data/text/en/manual/spell-slots.md

 power's description.

 ### Tech Points <v-chip color="info" small>new</v-chip>
-In Mass Effect 5e, certain classes can use tech points to cast powers.
+In Star Wars 5e, certain classes can use tech points to cast powers.
 Tech points represent the internal power of the operative's omni-tool.
 As the operative levels, the gain more tech points, representing the time they spend modifying their omni-tool and optimizing subroutines.